popmusicresearch/podcast_data/README.md

 <b>04 - Get Reviews data</b>

 Using the Apple IDs gathered in the step 02, this script gathers reviews data for each podcast, from each of Apple's 155 global national stores.

+<b>05 - Data cleaning and housekeeping</b>

+Some basic cleaning and wrangling of the data gathered in the previous scripts.